Changing lives: gender expectations and roles during and after World War One

 Did assumptions about gender roles alter during the war?Despite the upheavals that affected many women and men, basic ideas about gender remained fairly consistent throughout the war.
 Warring states defined the essence of male service to the nation as combat.
 Even those men too young or old or ill to wield arms were expected to support the war, and some men in key industries were required to stay at their jobs in order to ensure the output of basic supplies.
 Most nations also called upon and celebrated women as mothers, the representative of family life and domesticity.
 Indeed, women’s designated role as guardians of morality meant that in most countries, ‘separation allowances’ – funds paid to soldiers’ dependents – were tied to their good behaviour, including in some cases demonstrating their sobriety and fidelity.
 Women could support the military effort and the nation’s men in uniform as nurses, female military auxiliaries, ambulance drivers, farm workers, and factory labourers as well as in many other occupations, something evident in many of these documents.
 However, they were also celebrated for their quiet heroism in keeping the home intact whilst their men were absent.
 For all of women’s extensive and varied war work, most public celebrations of their contributions underlined that such labour was part of ‘doing their bit for the duration’.

-Publication detailing the work carried out by British women on the home front.Free from known copyright restrictions
+Publication detailing the work carried out by British women on the home front.View images from this item (11)

 The legacy of the war and assumptions about gender rolesBecause the war destroyed so many lives and reshaped the international political order, it is understandable to view it as a catalyst for enormous changes in all aspects of life, including ideas about gender and the behaviour of women and men.
 The messy reality of the lives of individual men and women is much harder to generalise about.
 There were visible changes in European politics, society, and culture but also a certain degree of continuity.
 Most notably, the aftermath of the war witnessed women gaining voting rights in many nations for the first time.
 Yet women’s full participation in political life remained limited, and some states did not enfranchise their female inhabitants until much later (1944 in France).
 Imperial subjects and racial minorities, such as those in the United States, continued to be unable to exercise their full political rights.
 Socially, certain demographic trends that were prevalent before the war persisted after it.
 Family sizes continued to shrink despite renewed anxiety about falling birth rates and ongoing insistence on the significance of motherhood for women and their nations.
 Economically, returning men displaced many women from their wartime occupations, and many households now headed by women due to the loss of male breadwinners faced new levels of hardship.
 Women did not gain or retain access to all professions, and they did not come close to gaining equal pay for comparable work.

-Illustration entitled 'The Call' depicting an idealised Canadian man being prepared for war by women representing the Provinces of Canada, 1916.Free from known copyright restrictions
+Illustration entitled 'The Call' depicting an idealised Canadian man being prepared for war by women representing the Provinces of Canada, 1916.View images from this item (1)

 Gender and cultural change